Fire services

 We advise:

-Do not travel to Syria due to the extremely dangerous security situation.
-Armed conflict is ongoing and air strikes, kidnappings and terrorist attacks are common.
+Do not travel to Syria due to the extremely dangerous security situation and the threat of armed conflict, air strikes, terrorism and kidnapping.

 Do not travel to Syria.

-Do not travel to Syria due to the extremely dangerous security situation.
-Armed conflict is ongoing and air strikes, kidnappings and terrorist attacks are common.
+Do not travel to Syria due to the extremely dangerous security situation and the threat of armed conflict, air strikes, terrorism and kidnapping.

 See Safety.